-567-90.2(455B) Definitions, abbreviations, and forms.
+567-90.42(455B) Definitions.
 The following words and terms shall have the following meanings unless the context clearly indicates otherwise.

-90.2(1) Definitions.
-The following definitions are applicable for this chapter and 567-Chapters 91, 92 and 93.
-In addition to the definitions and references in 567-Chapter 40, the following definitions are applicable to this chapter.
+The following definitions are applicable tofer this chapter and 567-Chapters 91, 92 and 93.

-"Authority" or "IFA" means the Iowa Ffinance Aauthority (IFA) as established by
+"Authority" or "IFA" means the Iowa Finance Aauthority (IFA) as established by Iowa Code chapter 16.
 "Cluster systems" means onsite wastewater treatment systems providing treatment for two or more dwellings with a combined flow not to exceed 1,500 gallons per day.

-"Clean Water Act" or "CWA" means the federal Water Pollution Control Act of 1972, P.L.
-92 500, as amended by the Water Quality Act of 1987, P.L.
-100 4, as published in 33 U.S.C.
-1251 1376.
+"Clean Water Act" or "CWA" means Federal Water Pollution Control Act, also known as the Clean Water Act, as amended, 33 U.S.C.
+1251, et seq.

-"Commission" means the Iowa department of natural resources environmental protection commission.
+"Commission" means the Iowa Deepartment of N-natural R-resources E-environmental P-protection Ceommission.